 - Property Tax Refunds – Appeals to local and state assessing authorities have produced average recurring savings of 15% in local property taxes;

 - Income Tax Refunds – Based on engineering studies that reallocate client properties to properly accelerate depreciation that yields rapid P&L and cash flow benefit; and

-- Manufacturer Tax Credits – Even better than tax deductions because a full 100 cents falls to the bottom line per dollar of tax credit.
-And vastly more businesses are eligible for credits that have been liberalized over the years, including loosening of regulations in 2014.
+- R&D, or Payroll, Tax Credits – Even better than tax deductions because a full 100 cents falls to the bottom line per dollar of tax credit.
+And vastly more businesses are eligible for tax credits that have been liberalized over the years, including loosening of regulations.
 The average manufacturer, for example, receives a $270,000 tax credit and your commission on that would exceed $7,000 – and overrides on those under you would exceed $2,400;

 Vendor Refunds & Savings

 - Merchant Credit Card Overcharges – Businesses that rely largely on credit cards to collect payments realize costly hidden overcharges due to routine errors and misclassifications.
 Commissions and overrides earned here persist for three years, which means they compound quickly and can account for much of your income growth;